johnrees/microbe-obliterator/README.md

 These are the files used to make a personal M-O robot.

-Pictures of M-O can be found here - https://imgur.com/a/rfyjLi
+Pictures of M-O can be found here - https://imgur.com/a/rfyjL

+And a video here - http://youtu.be/blE80pWIftQ